Current products

 Example co-simulation link between Bladed and OrcaFlex (from Bladed 4.16.1)

 This link enables a co-simulation of the RNA and tower in Bladed and the platform and moorings in OrcaFlex.
 The link is intended to help different design stakeholders to collaborate by using a unified coupled analysis model in their floating wind project.
-Click here to read the online documentation.
+Read the online documentation.

 Floating simulations can be run on Linux